dgerabagi/data-curation-environment/prompt.md

 # Artifact A89: DCE - Phase 3 - Hosted LLM & vLLM Integration Plan
 # Date Created: C29
 # Author: AI Model & Curator
+# Updated on: C32 (Add reference to Encryption Guide)

 - **Key/Value for A0:**
 - **Description:** Outlines the architecture and roadmap for integrating the DCE extension with a remote, high-throughput vLLM backend via a secure proxy server.